 Conclusion

-Missing data is a problem everyone faces while dealing with real-life data.
-It can impact the quality and accuracy of our results.
-Understanding the different types of missing data values and their potential impact on the analysis is crucial for researchers to select an appropriate method for handling the missing data.
-Each method has its advantages and disadvantages and is appropriate for different types of missing data values.
+Missing data is a pervasive challenge in real-life datasets, impacting the quality and accuracy of results in data analysis.
+Understanding the different types of missing data values — MCAR, MAR, and MNAR.
+And their potential impact on the analysis is crucial for researchers to select an appropriate method for handling the missing data and fill missing values in dataset.
+Each method, whether it’s deleting the missing value, imputing the missing value, or using advanced techniques like KNN or regression imputation for missing value imputation, has its advantages and disadvantages and is appropriate for different types of missing data values.

 Key Takeaways